A Simple Guide to Conducting Effective Consumer Research

 Throughout the session, data will be collected through note-taking, recordings, or transcription.
 Afterward, it's time to analyze this information.

-Effective data analysis is key to drawing meaningful conclusions that directly relate to your research objectives.
+Effective data analysis is key to drawing meaningful conclusions that directly relate to your research objectives in the consumer research process.

 STEP 7: Turn Insights Into Action